conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 version with this new compiler.
 We were left with the following dilemma:

 * Using the same libstdc++ version, except for GCC 11.
    * Conan Center becomes homogeneous (except GCC 11): all binaries will be built and linked using the same ``libstdc++`` version, which guarantees that all can run in any image.
    * Binaries can hardly be used outside of Conan Center because they need the newest version of libstdc++ library that is not yet available in the official PPA.
 All executables built inside ConanCenter won't work in the users' machines.
    * A possible solution would be to statically link libstdc++ in all binaries, but this solution has a number of risks.

-* Each image uses the corresponding version of libstdc++ provided by the compiler.
+* Each image uses the corresponding version of libstdc++ provided by the compiler:
    * Better than the current scenario, where it is dependent on PPA and we have no control over it.
    * All images still use the same version of glibc, another advantage over the current scenario.
    * We will need to take care of the executables, as they will only be compatible with later versions (as they are now).
    * Better for users, than the current scenario.
 The requirements related to libstdc++ are the same, but the glibc version is the same version for all the packages.